I remember the first time we met.

 The rack is one of the most essential components of kettlebell training.
 Learning how to properly rack a kettlebell will open the doors for a wide array of kettlebell exercises (as you’ll soon see in the video).
 You’ll want your elbow in tight against your abdominals with the kettlebell resting on the bottom part of your palm.
 Keep your wrist straight and everything nice and tight.

-I love kettlebells because they give you freedom to be creative with your exercises and your workouts.
+I love kettlebells because they give you the freedom to be creative with your exercises and your workouts.

 There are two types of kettlebell exercises: